 The College seeks to remove any barriers to reporting.
-The College will generally offer any student, reporting party, third party, and/or witness who reports prohibited conduct limited immunity from being charged for violations related to the College's alcohol or other drugs policy, provided that any such violations did not and do not place the health and safety of any person at risk.
-The College may choose, however, to recommend educational and/or therapeutic remedies in certain situations.
+The College will generally offer any student, reporting party, third party, and/or witness who reports prohibited conduct limited immunity from being charged for violations related to the College's Alcohol or Other Drugs Policy, provided that any such violations did not and do not place the health and safety of any person at risk.
+The College may choose, however, to recommend educational and/or therapeutic remedies.

-Statement against Retaliation
+Statement Against Retaliation

 As stated above, retaliation is a violation of College policy.
-The College recognizes that retaliation can take many forms, may be committed by or against an individual or a group, and that all parties to a complaint, including the complainant and respondent, as well as third parties such as witnesses may be the subject of retaliation by another individual.
-All such forms of retaliation are prohibited and should a complainant, respondent, or third-party suspect retaliation they are encouraged to report the behavior to the Title IX coordinator.
+The College recognizes that retaliation can take many forms, may be committed by or against an individual or a group, and that all parties to a complaint, including the complainant and respondent, as well as third parties such as witnesses, may be the subject of retaliation by another individual.
+All such forms of retaliation are prohibited, and should a complainant, respondent, or third-party suspect retaliation, they are encouraged to report the behavior to the Title IX Coordinator.
 An individual reporting prohibited conduct is entitled to protection from any form of retaliation following a report made in good faith, even if the report is not later substantiated.